controlmyspace/Computational-Practices-Visualisation-and-Sensing/README.md

 - **Figure 3** — Average maths scores by daily leisure screen time bracket, by activity type (5 brackets)
 - **Tables 43 & 44** — Sense of belonging index by screen time bracket

 The raw Excel file was downloaded from the OECD iLibrary.
-The notebook (`pisa_analysis.ipynb`) handles all cleaning: renaming columns, filtering OECD averages, reshaping wide tables into tidy format (Wickham, 2014), and exporting `pisa_data.json` for the frontend.
+The notebook (`pisa_analysis.ipynb`) handles all cleaning: renaming columns, filtering OECD averages, reshaping wide tables into tidy format (Wickham, 2014), and exporting `pisa_data.json` for the frontend code.

 ---